 Finally, clinical evidence is also limited, given that those on the ‘dark spectrum‘ are not the sort to show up to therapy of their own accord, or agree to be studied.
 They end up with psychologists if they commit a crime and end up within the system.

 A brief history of malignant narcissism

-The term was coined bypsychoanalyst and philosopher Erich Fromm in the 1960s, and then explored further by psychoanalyst Otto Kernberg.
-Note that this was a few decades on from the second world war, when enough time had passed to begin to process its horrors.
+The term was coined by psychoanalyst and philosopher Erich Fromm in the 1960s, and then explored further by psychoanalyst Otto Kernberg.
+Note that this was a few decades on from the second World War, when enough time had passed to begin to process its horrors.

 Both Fromm and Kernberg were from Jewish families that had to leave Germany to escape the Nazis.
-This might have influenced their take on human evil, even as terrorism influences perspectives today.
+This might have influenced their take on human evil, even as terrorism influences our perspectives today.

-Why is malignant narcissism not an official diagnosis?
+Why is malignant NPD not a diagnosis?